 KidSport Kitchener-Waterloo provides grants up to $300 per year.
 Application information is listed on their website.

 How To Register As An Athlete

-New athletes only: You must register online first with Special Olympics Ontario.
-New athlete registration is here.
+New and returning athletes: You must register online first with Special Olympics Ontario.
+Athlete registration is here.
 Then register locally as noted below.